Study in Firenze

 Average students fork out between €600 and €1,200 on living costs each month.
 If you’re hoping to cut back on your outgoings, consider living in a shared apartment on the outskirts of the city and choose home cooking over eating out.

-How to study in Florence
+How to study in Firenze

 There is no centralized admissions process in Italy, so each university in Florence will have its own application procedure.
 As a general rule, you must have completed your secondary education and meet the entry requirements set out by the university you’re interested in.